-North Korea vows to 'make the US pay dearly' as sanctions tighten
+North Korea defends nuke program as sanctions tighten

 , citing an unnamed government source, Ri told Kang during their meeting Sunday that South Korea's offer of talks "lacked sincerity."

-Moon has long been a proponent of greater dialogue with Pyongyang in order to diffuse tensions on the Korean Peninsula.
+Moon has long been a proponent of greater dialogue with Pyongyang in order to defuse tensions on the Korean Peninsula.

 As an aide to President Roh Moo-hyun, Moon helped craft the so-called "Sunshine Policy," which called for an increase of engagement in the political and economic spheres.